lyteword/kjv/mark/chapter-6.md

 <sup>30</sup> And the apostles gathered themselves together unto Jesus, and told him all things, both what they had done, and what they had taught.

-<sup>31</sup> And he said unto them, Come ye yourselves apart into a desert place , and rest a while : for there were many coming and going, and they had no leisure so much as to eat.
+<sup>31</sup> And he said unto them, Come ye yourselves apart into a desert place, and rest a while: for there were many coming and going, and they had no leisure so much as to eat.

 <sup>32</sup> And they departed into a desert place by ship privately.